Download Lesson Plans and Resources

 Website | Exemplar

-Black River Falls High School students know what to expect when they sign up for Paul Rykken’s courses — hard work.
+Black River Falls High School students knew what to expect when they signed up for Paul Rykken’s courses — hard work.

-Yet, students readily and eagerly enroll in his courses each year as they recognize that Rykken is dedicated to their growth and learning as well as his own.
+Yet, students readily and eagerly enrolled in his courses each year as they recognized that Rykken was dedicated to their growth and learning as well as his own.
 In the last two decades, he attended over a dozen nationwide summer seminars, which focused on topics such as the Underground Railroad, the Civil War, the era of George Washington, and American Indian Studies.

-Rykken began teaching in 1979 and has taught in Wisconsin since 1990.
-His instruction over time has grown to include AP American History, US and Global Politics, Law and Society, and notably, Ho-Chunk and Ethnic Studies.
-Currently, Rykken added a new role as an adjunct instructor with the UW-Green Bay First Nations Studies Department offering college credit for high school students.
+Rykken began teaching in 1979, and taught in Wisconsin since 1990.
+His instruction over time grew to include AP American History, US and Global Politics, Law and Society, and notably, Ho-Chunk and Ethnic Studies.
+After over 40 years in the classroom, Rykken retired from full-time high school teaching.
+He continues his work as an adjunct instructor with UW-Green Bay’s First Nation Studies Department, teaching virtually through the Dual Enrollment Access Academy.

 Recognized specifically for his integration of American Indian Studies into his instruction, Rykken received the 2014 Wisconsin History Teacher of the Year, an award presented by the Gilder Lehrman Institute of American History to the best history teachers in the United States.
 Additionally, the Wisconsin Indian Education Association honored Rykken with a Friend of Indian Education Award in 1997 for his successful collaborations with First Nations educators and communities of Wisconsin, partnerships that ultimately led the Black River Falls School District to center Culturally Responsive Teaching (CRT) as a guiding principle.